ajstrongdev/SCAchat/README.md

-# Chadachat - A self-hosted chatting application
+# SCAchat - A self-hosted chatting application

-Chadachat is a self-hosted chatting application similar to AOL Instant Messenger.
+SCAchat (SCA Chatting Application) is a self-hosted chatting application similar to AOL Instant Messenger.
 The chatting application is privacy-respecting and does not store any messages or user-data.
 Once a session has ended, all messages are gone.

-Chadachat is not hosted anywhere centrally, rather you can independantly host your own instance of Chadachat by utilising the code.
+SCAchat is not hosted anywhere centrally, rather you can independantly host your own instance of Chadachat by utilising the code.

 ## Installation

-Chadachat requires NodeJS and Express.JS to run,
+SCAchat requires NodeJS and Express.JS to run,

 - Debian-based Installation